 If your teenager has had wisdom teeth removed, it’s possible the dentist sent them home with a prescription for an opioid such as Percocet (oxycodone) or Vicodin (hydrocodone).
+While these medications do, indeed, relieve pain and discomfort, they still must be carefully considered.

 Prescription opioids were developed to treat severe pain, but in the past two decades, they have been marketed for widespread use.